Ifylee/blog_vista/README.md

-# Blog-vista
+# Blog_vista
-Blog-vista is a dynamic platform for developers to share insights, publish posts, and engage in meaningful discussions.
+Blog_vista is a dynamic platform for developers to share insights, publish posts, and engage in meaningful discussions.

 ## Description
 This is a CMS-style blog site where developers can publish posts and comment on others'.
 Built from scratch, it follows the MVC pattern, using Handlebars.js for templating, Sequelize as the ORM, and express-session for authentication.
 The app is deployed on Render.
 The app is deployed on Render for easy access.